snipspin/elmprints/README.md

 * As a user I want a profile that includes my name, shipping- billing- and email address
 * As a user I want to be able to click on a product to see its details: a short description, price, image and shipping details
 * As a user I want to see a list of posters that I can purchase
-* As a user I want to be able to search for a poster.
+* As a user I want to be able to search for a poster
 * As a user I want to be able to buy a poster

 ### Stretch goals